yssource/rhai/README.md

 engine.set_max_modules(0);                  // allow unlimited modules
 ```

+A script attempting to load more than the maximum number of modules will terminate with an error result.
+This check can be disabled via the [`unchecked`] feature for higher performance
+(but higher risks as well).

 ### Maximum call stack depth

 Rhai by default limits function calls to a maximum depth of 128 levels (16 levels in debug build).